Extra savings are here to stay

 Dental and vision insurance

 Protecting your eyes and teeth are important parts of overall health.
 Like medical plans, dental and vision plans help you pay for services and preventive care.
-Customers must experience a Qualifying Life Change Event to enroll in a dental plan outside of the Open Enrollment Period, which runs Nov.
+You can sign up for a dental plan during the Open Enrollment Period, which runs Nov.
 1 through Jan.
 15.

 Health Reimbursement Account